-Prefix has installed an automated coating line that will significantly increase their production capacity.
-During this inspection, I observed that construction was completed on this coating line and it has been put into production.
+Prefix operates an automated coating line that was installed in 2022 to paint the Mercedes SUV's.
 There are two downdraft coating booths within this automated line - one for base coat and one for topcoat.
 There is also a staging area where cars are wiped with isopropyl alcohol wipes prior to coating.

 Planning and installation of this coating line began after Prefix secured an 8-year contract to paint the Mercedes Maybach SUV.
 Prefix plans to eventually ramp up production to paint approximately 18 of these cars per day in this booth.
 They will aim to paint 1 car per 40 minutes.
-Currently, around 10-15 cars per day are painted.
+Currently, around 6-8 cars per day are painted.
 After this line was finished, all other paint/manufacturing jobs at this facility were moved to Prefix's newly purchased Rochester location (SRN: N5848).
-Construction of this system is covered under Prefix's general coating line PTI No. 40-12.
+Construction of this automated paint system was covered under Prefix's general coating line PTI No. 40-12.